 Letter-sized feature infographics

 The last go-to option for presenting survey results is the one-page feature infographic.
-It couldn’t be more simple.
-It breaks down the results of a single survey question, in a single chart, on a single page.
+It's a simple infographic design that breaks down the results of a survey question in a single chart and on a single page.

 Power Stat

-5 best practices for presenting survey results in infographics
+What are the best practices for presenting survey results in infographics?

-Even if you have the most interesting survey data ever, no one will give it a second look if your infographic is poorly designed.
+A bad design won't catch anyone's attention even if you are presenting the most interesting data.
 Keep these best practices in mind when you make your next survey results infographic.

 Romantic Partner Personality Survey